February 26, 2020

-In 2009, the Spirit called us to do something about hunger in Cleveland Heights and Abundance Acres was born.
+In 2009, the Spirit called us to do something about hunger in Cleveland Heights and the seeds of our Food Pantry were planted.

-In 2011 the Spirit called us to do something about racial reconciliation and Courageous Conversations on Race were born.
+In 2011 the Spirit called us to do something about racial reconciliation and Courageous Conversations on Race began.

-Following the inspiration of these and other projects, the Micah Initiative seeks to empower small groups to listen to the Spirit’s calling and do justice, love kindness, and walk humbly with God.
+Following the inspiration of these and other projects, the Micah Initiative empowers small groups to listen to the Spirit’s calling and do justice, love kindness, and walk humbly with God.
 (Micah 6:8)

 - A small group (2 or more people) working together in community.

-- The project idea (and funding) must benefit people outside of the church, particularly those experiencing poverty, violence, injustice, or any kind of pain.
+- A project idea that benefits people outside of the church, particularly those experiencing poverty, violence, injustice, or any kind of pain.

-- How you will be “doing justice, loving kindness, and walking humbly with God.”
-Include a plan to support the projects and small groups spiritually – will you pray together, study scripture, read a spiritual book, reflect together on how this is challenging your faith?
-This is a final essential part of the process, as we seek to ground ourselves to walk humbly with God.
+- A plan for “doing justice, loving kindness, and walking humbly with God.”
+Include how you will support the projects and small groups spiritually, such as by praying together, studying scripture, or reflecting together on how this is challenging your faith?
+This is an essential part of the process, as we seek to ground ourselves to walk humbly with God.